-As a final note, I would highly recommend for you to take advantage of crafting in Witcher 3, because you don’t really have to go out of your way to find either crafting materials or diagrams, and because the best armor in the game – the Green Witcher School Sets (Bear, Cat, Griffin, Wolf, Viper, Manticore) – can only be obtained by crafting.
+As a final note, I would highly recommend for you to take advantage of crafting in Witcher 3 because you don’t really have to go out of your way to find either crafting materials or diagrams, and because the best armor in Witcher 3 – the Witcher School Sets (Bear, Cat, Griffin, Wolf, Viper, Manticore) – can only be obtained by crafting.

 Crafting is a relatively cheap and easy way to improve your gear, which is especially important on higher difficulties.
 On top of that, adding runewords and glyphwords is a great way to make your Witcher 3 build even more powerful.